MicrosoftDocs/visualstudio-docs/docs/test/test-windows-phone-8-1-apps-with-coded-ui-tests.md

     End Class
     ```

-6. Press F5 to run your Windows Phone app in the emulator and verify that it’s working.
+6. Press F5 to run your Windows Phone app in the emulator and verify that it's working.

      ![Run the Windows Phone app](../test/media/cuit_phone_runapp.png "CUIt_Phone_RunApp")